Cyber Security Body of Knowledge (CyBOK) Training Course

 Android Security

-14 HoursAndroid is an open platform designed for mobile devices like smartphones and tablets.
-It offers a wide array of security features to facilitate the development of secure software; however, it lacks some security aspects found in other handheld platforms.
-This course provides a comprehensive overview of these features, highlighting the most critical shortcomings related to the underlying Linux system, the file system, and the general environment, as well as issues concerning permissions and other Android software development components.
+14 HoursAndroid serves as an open platform for mobile devices, including smartphones and tablets.
+While it offers a wide array of security features designed to facilitate the development of secure software, it also lacks certain security elements found on other handheld platforms.
+This course provides a comprehensive overview of these features, highlighting critical shortcomings related to the underlying Linux infrastructure, the file system, and the general environment.
+Additionally, it addresses issues associated with using permissions and other Android software development components.

-The course covers typical security pitfalls and vulnerabilities for both native code and Java applications, along with recommendations and best practices to avoid and mitigate these issues.
-Many of the discussed topics are supported by real-life examples and case studies.
-Additionally, we provide a brief overview of how to use security testing tools to identify any programming bugs that could affect security.
+The course outlines typical security pitfalls and vulnerabilities affecting both native code and Java applications, offering recommendations and best practices to prevent and mitigate them.
+Many discussed issues are supported by real-life examples and case studies.
+Finally, we provide a brief overview of how to utilize security testing tools to identify security-related programming bugs.

 Participants attending this course will

-- Receive information about recent vulnerabilities in Java on Android
+- Gain insight into recent vulnerabilities in Java on Android.

-- Understand architectural protection techniques and their limitations
+- Comprehend architectural protection techniques and their potential weaknesses.

 Audience